bytespider/jsOAuth/README.md

   * Single authorisation entry-point
   * Debug mode for testing localy in Firefox, see index.html for example

-Released under the GPLv3.
+Released under the MIT.
 Please see LICENSE in the project root folder for more information.

 ## Building